mattkyea/spotifysongadder/README.md

 # spotifysongadder
-records, identifies, and adds whatever your're listening to into a spotify playlist called "Songs Added from Song Finder".
-Here's how it works
+records, identifies, and adds whatever your're listening to into a spotify playlist called "Songs Added from Song Finder"

+how it works:

--run "python spotify.py username" with username being your spotify username -paste the link that pops up in your browser back into the console (this happens twice, and is Spotify's authentication - allowing me to read, create, and add to your playlists)
+-run "python spotify.py username" with username being your spotify username

+-paste the link that pops up in your browser back into the console (this happens twice, and is Spotify's authentication - allowing me to read, create, and add to your playlists)

 -I check for a playlist titled "Songs Added from Song Finder" in your playlists, creating it if it doesn't exist, then getting its id for later use

--recorder.py is called, recording whatever is playing on your computer (works best with headphone mic) -identify.py is called with that recording, returning either the song's id, title with artist, or an error -the id is used to see if the song is already in the playlist (no repeats) -if the song isn't in the playlist, its added
+-recorder.py is called, recording whatever is playing on your computer (works best with headphone mic)

+-identify.py is called with that recording, returning either the song's id, title with artist, or an error

+-the id is used to see if the song is already in the playlist (no repeats)

+-if the song isn't in the playlist, its added

 -the process starts over at recording

 ### recorder.py